 Courses that may be taken prior to entering the ADN Program

 EN101, EN102, BI121, BI122, PY201, PY232, Humanities General Education Elective (select one, minimum 3 credits), and NUR100.
 These do NOT have to be completed to be placed on the wait list, however, EN101, PY201, BI121 and NUR100 are prerequisites for the ADN Program.

 To be eligible for graduation from the ADN program, students must earn a minimum cumulative grade point average of 2.0.
 All General Education courses must be successfully completed with a grade of "C" or higher.
 As with all nursing courses, a grade of "B-" or higher is required in NUR 100.

 Requirements for degree and certificate programs are based on the catalog year that you begin the first clinical course of the nursing program and are subject to change.
-Please refer to My Degree Path from your online center for current requirements.
+Please refer to the Academic Catalog for current requirements.

 Students who wish to pursue their BSN (baccalaureate degree) after completion of our ADN program are encouraged to speak to their counselor/advisor about additional classes they may be able to complete at GRCC prior to transfer.